Standards for calculation must be considered when choosing an emission factor

 Our example is a good illustration of the uncertainties involved in calculating with euro-based coefficients.

-While spend-based calculation is convenient and would allow for automation and integration with companies' own procurement and other systems, it is advisable to calculate emissions using coefficients based on physical quantities wherever possible.
-In addition, if a company procures its raw materials and energy from companies with low emissions, it is worth using primary factors from these companies - at least if the aim is to reduce the company's own emissions.
+Spend-based calculation is convenient and would allow for automation and integration with companies’ own procurement and other systems.
+However it is advisable to calculate emissions using coefficients based on physical quantities wherever possible.
+In addition, if a company procures its raw materials and energy from companies with low emissions, it is worth using primary factors from these companies – at least if the aim is to reduce the company’s own emissions.

-The OpenCO2.net emissions database already contains more than 4 000 emission factors, which are updated regularly.
+The OpenCO2net emissions database already contains around 8,000 emission factors, which are updated regularly.
 Our emissions database contains both regional and country-specific averages, as well as primary factors obtained directly from companies.
 All emission factors added to the database have been carefully validated by our experts.

 Do you want to hear more about our services?